grantukas/Haptic-Sleeve/README.md

 Contains the 3D models that house the Haptic Sleeve PCB.

 ### ESP32 Code
-Contains the Micropython code to run on the ESP32.
+Contains the Micropython code to run on the ESP32, along with Micropython firmware to flash (.bin file).

 ### Learn To Write Code
 Contains the code for the Learn To Write Software.